Juliet Prowse: Personal life

 Prowse was living with actor Nico Minardos when Frank Sinatra invited her to join him in Las Vegas.
 She and Sinatra announced their engagement in 1962, which lasted only six weeks before the relationship ended.
 Prowse wanted to focus on her career and, shortly before calling off the wedding, she told celebrity columnist Hedda Hopper, "Frank wants me to give up the business," and stated that was a problem for her.
 Prowse later admitted, "I was as much flattered as I was in love.
 He (Sinatra) was a complex person, and after a few drinks he could be very difficult."

 Prowse married Eddie Frazier, a dancer and choreographer, in 1969.
 The couple separated after eight months, and then divorced.
 She married actor John McCook in 1972, after the wedding had been delayed for five weeks when she gave birth to their only child, a son whom they named Seth, on the originally scheduled date.
 The marriage ended in divorce in 1979.

 Death

 In 1994, Prowse was diagnosed with pancreatic cancer.
 In 1995, she went into remission and was well enough to tour with Mickey Rooney in Sugar Babies, but the cancer subsequently returned.
-Prowse died on 14 September 1996, 11 days short of her 60th birthday.
+Prowse died on 14 September 1996, 11 days before her 60th birthday.